FourYards/GroupFour/README.md

 6. To start the server normally, run the following command:
    - `npm start`
      - If you are running the app for development, run `npm run dev` instead of `npm start` to enable auto-reload of the server when changes are detected.
-7. The server will be available at the port and address indicated by the program&#39;s console output.
+7. The server will be available at the port indicated by the program&#39;s console output.
+8. Launch your preferred browser and navigate to the address of the machine running the application, providing the port specified in the console output of the server.
+This is typically `localhost:3000`.

 ## Testing Instructions